-- Erased images cannot be restored.
-Check carefully before erasing images. - Protect important images to prevent them from being accidentally erased. - If you click the [Erase] button when multiple images are selected, all the selected images are erased.
-Take particular care when you have just finished a task involving the selection of multiple images.
+- 0 - Erased images cannot be restored.
+Check carefully before erasing images. - Protect important images to prevent them from being accidentally erased. - When multiple images are selected, all the selected images are to be erased.
+Take particular care when you have just finished a task involving the selection of multiple images. - When you erase the RAW+JPEG image, the JPEG image is also erased. - When you erase an image with [] displayed, the recorded sound is also erased.